 Whey protein shakes are very popular in power sports.
 While it is important to consume adequate protein to build, maintain and recover muscle tissues, protein requirements can be easily achieved through a normal diet.
 So why everyone is paying so much for these products?

-Whey protein is the most common used protein in protein shakes.
-The advantage of a whey protein shake is that it is faster absorbed than any other protein and contains a high dose of BCAA, amino acids that are mainly found in the muscles.
-In other words you give your body the blocks it needs to repair and build muscle tissues.
+Whey protein is the most commonly used protein in protein shakes.
+The advantage of a whey protein shake is that it is faster absorbed than any other protein and contains a high dose of leucine, an amino acid that is known to trigger muscle synthesis.
+Together with leucine, whey protein contains other amino acids that are needed to repair and build muscle tissues.

-Another big advantage is laziness.
-A whey protein shake doesn’t require you to prepare a meal or a snack.
-You can easily take it to training in a shaker and add water when you need it.
+Another big advantage is that whey protein is a quick fix, you don’t need to cook a meal or prepare a snack.
+It’s easy to take with you to training in a shaker and add water when you need it.

 The dosage to dissolve in water or milk depends on your body size.
 Small athletes have enough with 15g or 1/2 scoop, while bigger athletes will need 30g or 1 scoop of whey protein.
 Drink the shake shortly after training so your body can start recovering and building muscle tissues.

 Do not overuse protein shakes.
-Though it is not proven that large quantities of protein are harmful, it makes your daily food intake monotonous.
-Remember that you also need a certain amount of carbohydrates, fats, vitamins and minerals to deliver good performance.
-Drink one or two shakes a day and get the rest of your protein from whole foods.
+Large quantities of protein are not harmful, but it makes your daily food intake rather monotonous for a given calorie budget.
+Remember that you also need a certain amount of carbohydrates, fats, vitamins, and minerals to allow training adaptation and optimal performance.
+Therefore don’t drink more than one or two shakes a day and get the rest of your protein from whole foods.